codemonkeysio/code-monkeys-blog/docs/resources/privacy/index.md

 ### Software

-[Aegis](https://getaegis.app/) - Open source TOTP service for Android that gives you the ability to encrypt your tokens at rest as well as to export your tokens
+[Aegis](https://getaegis.app/) - Open source time-based one-time passwords (TOTP) service for Android that gives you the ability to encrypt your tokens at rest as well as to export your tokens

 [Tofu](https://www.tofuauth.com/)